Inkithai/inkithai/README.md

 -   Hi there ✋!
 - 👋 Hi, I’m @inkithai, Software Engineering Undergraduate from Sri Lanka.
-- 👀 I’m interested in java programming, software engineering, blockchain technology.
+- 👀 I’m interested in java programming, software engineering, machine learning.
 - 🌱 I’m currently learning everything 🤣
 - 😄 Pronouns: [She/Her] 👦
 - 💞️ I’m looking to collaborate with other developers.
 - 🌱   Enthusiast in FullStack development and Blockchain development
-- :confused:	I'm looking for help with Competitive programming andUnderstanding concepts of DSA.
+- :confused:	I'm looking for help with Competitive programming.

 - :zap: Fun Fact: exploring internet and New things
 - 📫 How to reach me ...
 [LinkedIn profile](https://www.linkedin.com/in/inkithai/)